A New Trump Administration

 By Patrick Schena, Adj Professor of International Business

-(February 17) In early February, President Trump announced a plan to establish a US sovereign wealth fund.
+(February 17) In early February, President Trump announced a plan to establish a U.S. sovereign wealth fund.

 For many, the term “sovereign wealth fund” conjures up images of “dark” pools of state capital sloshing around global financial markets.
 Some 20 years ago, security concerns prompted by fears of extra-commercial objectives fueled a Congressional backlash.
 This motivated the Bush Treasury to push for greater SWF transparency.
 The result was the emergence of a governance framework for SWFs, which coalesced otherwise unaffiliated investors into a loosely aligned cohort whose number (90-100) and assets ($13 T) grew exponentially.

 SWFs are a diverse lot with only about one-fifth by number befitting the image of a “mega-fund.”
-While originally “wealth” managers, predominantly in emerging economies, many today have strategic objectives, which are largely domestic, particularly those in developed market economies, including Italy, France, Spain, and Ireland.
+While originally “wealth” managers, predominantly in emerging economies, many today have strategic objectives, which are largely domestic, particularly those in developed market economies, including Italy, France, Spain and Ireland.

-While intriguing, the idea of a US SWF initiated by Trump under executive order on 3 February 2025 is today aspirational at best.
-The order reads like a multiple-choice question: a) fiscal sustainability, b) lessening the burden of taxes, c) establishing economic security for future generations, d) promoting US economic and strategic leadership, whose intended answer - “all of the above” - is unwittingly missing.
+While intriguing, the idea of a U.S. SWF initiated by Trump under executive order on February 3, 2025 is today aspirational at best.
+The order reads like a multiple-choice question: a) fiscal sustainability, b) lessening the burden of taxes, c) establishing economic security for future generations, d) promoting U.S. economic and strategic leadership, whose intended answer “all of the above” is unwittingly missing.
 SWFs are purpose-driven investors.
-Any serious attempt at establishing a US fund must begin with an agreed policy purpose and robust governance model or risk failure from the start.
+Any serious attempt at establishing a U.S. fund must begin with an agreed policy purpose and robust governance model or risk failure from the start.

 European Security